-Smart travelers make these 8 passport mistakes People who travel internationally are generally among the savviest travelers.
+Smart travelers make these eight passport mistakes People who travel internationally are generally among the savviest travelers.
 But they can still make mistakes — and some of the most common ones involve passports.
-As you start international travel again, make sure to...
+As you start international travel again, make sure...

 These accomplishments have been achieved by working closely with our members, national media, the travel industry, the Department of Transportation (DOT), Congress and many other agencies.